yadavcloud/happykitten/care/vitals.md

 If the vital signs are not in the normal range please reach out to your vet for consultation.
 If your cat is showing other signs of illness such as loss of apetite, lethargy, loss of muscle control etc. it could be an emergency already.

-The page on [health](/care/health) has more details around feline health and issues.